DevExpress/devextreme-documentation/concepts/05 Widgets/SlideOutView/05 Customize the Menu.md

         // The rest is omitted for brevity
     });

 By default, the menu slides out from the left side of the screen.
-To make it slide out from the right side, change the [menuPosition](/api-reference/10%20UI%20Widgets/dxSlideOutView/1%20Configuration/menuPosition.md '/Documentation/ApiReference/UI_Widgets/dxSlideOutView/Configuration/#menuPosition') option.
+To make it slide out from the right side, change the [menuPosition](/api-reference/10%20UI%20Widgets/dxSlideOutView/1%20Configuration/menuPosition.md '/Documentation/ApiReference/UI_Widgets/dxSlideOutView/Configuration/#menuPosition') property.

     <!--JavaScript-->$(function() {
     	var slideOutView = $("#slideOutView").dxSlideOutView({